Supakornn/quartz/content/design/Microservices.md

 ---
 ![[Pasted image 20250927060120.png]]

 **Microservices architecture** is a modern approach where an application is broken down into a collection of small, independent services.
-Each service is responsible for a specific business capability, runs in its own process, and communicates with others through lightweight protocols such as [[HTTP/REST]], [[gRPC]], or [[messaging systems]].
+Each service is responsible for a specific business capability, runs in its own process, and communicates with others through lightweight protocols such as [[RESTful]], [[gRPC]], or [[messaging systems]].

 ### Characteristics
 - Application split into multiple independent services